About Susquehanna County

 How can I search for someone recently arrested in Susquehanna County, Pennsylvania?

 To search for someone recently arrested in Susquehanna County, Pennsylvania, you can contact the Susquehanna County Correctional Facility.
 They maintain records of current inmates.
 You can also use the Pennsylvania Unified Judicial System's web portal to look up recent arrests and charges.
-For more detailed information, you may need to visit the facility in person or contact the this jurisdiction Sheriff's Office for assistance.
+For more detailed information, you may need to visit the facility in person or contact the local Sheriff's Office for assistance.

 Mugshots and booking photos in Susquehanna County can be obtained through the Susquehanna County Sheriff's Office.
 They may provide access to these records upon request, depending on privacy laws and regulations.
-Additionally, the Pennsylvania Unified Judicial System's web portal may have some booking information available online, though not all mugshots are publicly accessible due to privacy concerns.
+The Pennsylvania Unified Judicial System's web portal may have some booking information available online, though not all mugshots are publicly accessible due to privacy concerns.

 To obtain a criminal background check in Susquehanna County, you should contact the Pennsylvania State Police, as they manage the Pennsylvania Access To Criminal History (PATCH) system.
 This online service allows you to request a background check for a fee.
 For local records, you can also inquire at the Susquehanna County Courthouse, where the Clerk of Courts may assist with accessing county-specific criminal records.